WirlyWirly/RomM-ES/README.md

 <br>

-This "plugin" will allow you to import games from a ☁️ [RomM](https://romm.app/) library into 🕹️ [ES-DE](https://es-de.org/), where they can be browsed and downloaded on-demand.
+This "plugin" for 🕹️ [ES-DE](https://es-de.org/) will allow you to import games from a ☁️ [RomM](https://romm.app/) server into your ES-DE library

-Metadata is pulled directly from the RomM api and used to create ES-DE library items.

-At the same time, byte sized **placeholder** files will be created in the ROMs directory of ES-DE.
-These tiny placeholder files will allow for on-demand downloading when a game is first started.
-This means that you can import and browse your entire RomM library in ES-DE, but without the game files taking up any storage space until you are ready to play them.
+Games can be browsed like normal and will be automatically downloaded from RomM to ES-DE the first time they are launched, which means they take up no storage space until you decide to play them

-Inspiration for this "plugin" comes from the [RomM Playnite Plugin](https://playnite.link/addons.html#RomM_9700aa21-447d-41b4-a989-acd38f407d9f), which works great and does basically the same thing for Playnite.
+Inspiration for this "plugin" comes from the [RomM Playnite Plugin](https://playnite.link/addons.html#RomM_9700aa21-447d-41b4-a989-acd38f407d9f), which works great and does basically the same thing within Playnite

 # 🤖 Dependencies
 * [RomM](https://romm.app/)